SASS Winter Units

 (1) Where program fees are paid to an external travel service provider, the cancellation and refund policy of the travel service provider will be applied instead of the School’s Refund Procedure.

 - Request for a course progression/course map check with the Course Management Office (Arts) at least 2 weeks before the application due date.
-Application closes on Friday, 27 March 2020.
-Kindly upload your course map via this E-course map submission box for Arts short term mobility program.
+Application closes on Friday, 26 March 2021.

 - If you are eligible to take this unit the CMO will inform you to submit the Registration Form (Expression of Interest) to Dr Yeoh.
 Refer to the instructions above on ‘How to Apply’.